dryeo/dooble/README-os2.txt

 For Dave Yeo builds, it is suggested to see if the bug exists in the official Dooble released by Bitwise and then file a bug report at the link below.
+It is also a good idea to test the simple browser to see if it has the same bug, which points to a Qt5 or Qt5webengine bug rather then a Dooble bug.
 I will also look at bug reports but am not a very good developer.

 If you want to report a bug report, please visit the Dooble for OS/2 project